gnang/HypermatrixAlgebraPackage/README.md

 [[[a000, a100], [a001, a101]], [[a010, a110], [a011, a111]]]
 ```

-In order to perform two consecutive transposes we use the following instruction
+In order to perform two or more consecutive transposes we use the following instructions

 ```python
 sage: HM(2,2,2,2,'a').transpose()